chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 {{< figure src="/images/automate/add-chef-server-popup-menu.png" width="500" alt="Add Chef Server Form">}}

-Chef Automate will warn you if you enter an invalid FQDN or IP address:
+Chef Automate warns you if you enter an invalid FQDN or IP address:

 {{< figure src="/images/automate/add-chef-server-popup-menu-with-error.png" width="500" alt="Add Chef Server Form">}}

-Once done, select **Add Chef Server** and you will see your server in the list of Chef Infra Servers.
+Once done, select **Add Chef Server** and see the server in the list of Chef Infra Servers.

 ## Connect a Chef Organization to a Chef Infra Server